KNKI

 For a deeper look at maintaining D/s dynamics across distance, see our long-distance D/s relationship guide.

 A task is only as good as how it's assigned.
-Three principles determine whether tasks deepen a dynamic or create confusion and resentment:
+Three execution principles determine whether BDSM tasks deepen a dynamic or create confusion and resentment:

 Clear Instructions

 "Clean the kitchen" is not a task.
 "Wipe down the counters, clean the sink, and sweep the floor by 8pm tonight — send me a photo when you're done" is a task.
 The difference isn't pedantry; it's care.
-Specific instructions tell the sub that the Dom has actually thought about what they want, which is itself an act of Dominance.
+Specific instructions signal that the Dom has actually thought about what they want, which is itself an act of Dominance.

 Defined Proof of Completion

 Decide in advance how completion is verified — photo, video, message, or in-person check.
-Without agreed proof, tasks erode into loose tracking, and the accountability that makes tasks meaningful disappears.
-For long-distance dynamics, a D/s task app handles this automatically.
+Without agreed proof, BDSM tasks erode into loose tracking, and the accountability that makes them meaningful disappears.
+For long-distance sub training, a D/s task app handles this automatically.

 Debrief Within 24 Hours